okx/KIPs/docs/active/OIP-1.md

 Each status change is requested by the OIP author and reviewed by the OIP editors.
 Use a pull request to update the status.
 Please include a link to where people should continue discussing your OIP.
 The OIP editors will process these requests as per the conditions below.

-* **Idea** -- Once the champion has asked the OKChain community whether an idea has any chance of support, they will write a draft OIP as a [pull request].
+* **Idea** -- Once the champion has asked the OKExChain community whether an idea has any chance of support, they will write a draft OIP as a [pull request].
 Consider including an implementation if this will aid people in studying the OIP.
   * :arrow_right: Draft -- If agreeable, OIP editor will assign the OIP a number (generally the issue or PR number related to the OIP) and merge your pull request.
 The OIP editor will not unreasonably deny an OIP.
   * :x: Draft -- Reasons for denying draft status include being too unfocused, too broad, duplication of effort, being technically unsound, not providing proper motivation or addressing backwards compatibility.
 * **Draft** -- Once the first draft has been merged, you may submit follow-up pull requests with further changes to your draft until such point as you believe the OIP to be mature and ready to proceed to the next status.
 An OIP in draft status must be implemented to be considered for promotion to the next status (ignore this requirement for core OIPs).